sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 You might be thinking "Heartbleed sounds really, really bad!"
 If so, you would be entirely correct.
 So how did such a dangerous bug make it not only into the OpenSSL codebase, but onto tens of thousands of servers?

+###Why Have Heartbeats Self-Report Length?###

+Every heartbeat request includes the length of its message, but we've mentioned before that a server needs to check that this is correct.
+An obvious question that this raises is "if this can be checked elsewhere, why include it at all?"
+In truth, the inclusion of message length is less brain-dead than it sounds -- it's a necessary part of a clever networking trick called "piggybacking."

+The basic idea of piggybacking is to send two messages packaged together, like including two letters in one envelope.
+A request might look something like this:

+<pre><code>Heartbeat Request.
+Message Length: 15.
+Please reply with my message:
+"This is an echo!"

+Basic Authentication Request.
+Username Length: 7
+Password Length: 6
+Username: vizzini
+Password: iocane</code></pre>

+The replies can be piggybacked together, or sent separately, but note that an authentication request might